One solid piece of full-grain · Stitched by hand · Released in small numbers · Shipped worldwide

 The art of carrying well

-The finest hides in the world, cut by knife and saddle-stitched one pass at a time, finished over days by a single pair of hands — the way the great houses worked before they grew too large to do it.
-Made slowly.
-Made once.
-Made for the people who know.
+One solid piece of full-grain, cut by knife and saddle-stitched over days by a single pair of hands — the way the great houses did before they grew too large to.

 The Collection